Thamesmead: Lack of Public Amenities

+The design didn't accurately predict the lived experience of residents, and many people avoided the elevated pathways linking the houses, choosing instead to walk across open patches of grass included in the landscaping.

 21st century

 In 2000, TTL was wound down and two new organisations were formed.
 In broad terms, Gallions Housing Association took over the ownership and management of the housing assets whilst Tilfen, later Tilfen Land, took over the remaining undeveloped land.
 Tilfen is jointly owned by Gallions and Trust Thamesmead.
 District heating and cable radio broadcasting were pioneered in Thamesmead.
 The District heating system was decommissioned around 2000; properties connected to it had wet radiator systems installed by the landlord.

 The Tavy Bridge area is now being redeveloped by Gallions in partnership with Wates Group; the plans include homes with dwelling space at ground-floor level, making them susceptible to any future flooding.

 Thamesmead now features a retail park finished in brick anchored around a Morrisons Supermarket; there is also a shopping parade which has mainly service-based outlets such as hairdressers and estate agents.
 It features a clock tower and lake.
 Some of the original overhead pedestrian walkways have been demolished for reasons of public safety and some ground-floor garages have been unfilled, as incidents of crime deterred their use as parking space.

 Trust Thamesmead is a registered charity set up to provide community services across Thamesmead.
 It runs six community centres and a variety of projects promoting social development and work and training projects.

 Thamesmead West contains Gallions Ecopark a pioneering small social/affordable housing development with homes built to high energy efficiency and environmental standards.
 The estate also includes a small lake and a number of man-made landmarks created from recycled excavated material that serve as viewing platforms.
 The biggest of these is 20 m high Gallions Hill with a spiral path leading to the summit.